Zuni Double Drop Ring

-The Zuni tribe, now located in North Western New Mexico, was the second Native American group to learn Mexican silversmithing techniques.
+This Zuni Double Drop Ring was made by the Zuni tribe, now located in North Western New Mexico, they were the second Native American group to learn Mexican silversmithing techniques.

 Navajo artist Atsidi Chon initially taught the art to a member of the Zuni tribe.
 Their artisans refined the Navajo cluster work technique, characterized by a series of shaped stones glued into bezel settings.

 Cluster work later evolved into the more intricate petit point and needlepoint styles.